moonexpr/cttb-ansible/roles/e2guardian/README.md

 that makes sense to be banned for everybody, it should end up in these lists and not in specific group lists.
 Likewise if an obviously good site gets banned, it makes sense to share the whitelisting with everybody.

+### Specific consideration for kids
+If you want to whitelist a site for a kid, it makes sense to put it in CTTB list since if it's ok for a kid it's ok for everybody else who may need that later (a teacher maybe).

+On the other hand exception should be treated carefully as something that may be ok to be accessed by an adult should not necessarily be seen by a kid.
+So when for example you whitelist something for adults ask yourself, should a kid or a "restricted" group see this? if yes put it in CTTB list, if not, put it in the specific group.

 ## Removing lists
 Please note that as of this time removing a list from the above two places will